valdemar-dev/elegance-js/docs/pages/content.md

 ## Assumed Truths
 You possess a 64-bit Posix / Windows based system.
-You have knowledge of Node.JS 16+, and TypeScript.
+You have knowledge of Node.JS v22 or later, and TypeScript.

 ## Try Elegance
 To create an Elegance app, run: